-3.11 Maintenance
+3.10 Maintenance

 The works associated with a revegetation project do not cease once the initial site preparation and/or planting has been carried out.
-Ongoing management of the site will be required, in the case of Council owned or managed land, the applicant is responsible for the maintenance of the site for five years.
-Maintenance will include ongoing weed control, watering of seedlings during dry periods in the first few years, installation and subsequent removal or tree guards and replacement of plants that have died.
+Ongoing management of the site will be required, in the case of Council owned or managed land, the applicant is responsible for the maintenance of the site for a minimum of three years.
+Maintenance will include ongoing weed control, installation and subsequent removal of tree guards and replacement of plants that have died.
+Watering of seedlings may be also be required during dry periods.